18F/site-scanning-dashboard/README.md

 Right now this is hardcoded to a temporary location.
 You can configure this by editing the `_config.yml` file and setting the `scanner_url` to be the new location.
 Make sure there is a `/` at the end of the URL.

+Once you have updated these, you will need to do a build/deploy to see the changes.

 Have fun!